Mesut Ozil has announced his retirement from professional football, with the former Arsenal midfielder calling time on his career.

 Recency bias can often lead to tainted perceptions but Ozil was once one of the Premier League’s best creative talents, a player who often produced moments of brilliance and who possessed a vision and technique few could rival.

-Following Ozil’s exit we’ve decided to look at the most productive players in the division’s history, so here are the creative forces that have set up the most chances in a top-flight campaign since Opta began tracking such data.
+Following Ozil’s retirement we’ve decided to look at the most productive players in the division’s history, so here are the creative forces that have set up the most chances in a top-flight campaign since Opta began tracking such data in 2003/04.

 The most chances created by a player in a Premier League season: